 St John’s organises a range of subject-specific events each year, designed to challenge and stimulate high-achieving Year 12 students by giving them a taste of studying their subject at Oxford.
 In 2017 we held Study Days in English, History, Law, Classics and Ancient History.
 Participants attend talks and workshops led by tutors, find out more about the course at Oxford and what tutors are looking for, and meet current students.
 For more information see our Study days and competitions page.

 For individual prospective applicants, St John's is open daily from 2-5pm and entry is free.
 Visitors are free to explore Front Quad, Canterbury Quad, the Gardens and Chapel.
 Groups of more than 14 people must book in with the Lodge in advance and may be asked to split into smaller parties.
 If you are a school group the admissions team may be able to arrange a tour of College for you but advance notice is required.

 To discuss how St John’s College can support your students please contact our Access and Outreach Officer.

-To keep up-to-date about our latest events, download our latest School and College eNewsletter (October 2016).
-Register here if you would like to be kept informed of forthcoming opportunities for students and teachers including our termly eNewsletter.
+Register here if you would like to be kept informed of forthcoming opportunities for students and teachers.